Gomsur/Hangman/README.md

 ## Planning stage
 ### Target Audience
-- A game for all ages
+- A game for all ages and genders
 - English speaking/writing users
 - Users who want a nostalgic touch of gaming